skipprd/cdk-ecs-fargate/README.md

 ### Vertical Scaling

-By default, the Skippr ECS Fargate task is configured to use 1 CPU and 2GB of memory.
+By default, the Skippr ECS Fargate task is configured to use 2 CPU and 4GB of memory.

-If you need to increase the CPU or memory, you can edit the `./lib/data-warehouse-stack.ts` file and update the `taskDefinition` resource:
+If you need to decrease/increase the CPU or memory, you can edit the `./lib/data-warehouse-stack.ts` file and update the `taskDefinition` resource:

 ```base
 const taskDefinition = new ecs.FargateTaskDefinition(this, `${props.logicalName.toLowerCase()}-task-definition`, {